 Prosecutions for crimes against animals are set to rise following the creation of the Europe’s first integrated veterinary forensics service.

 A unique partnership between the School of Veterinary Medicine at the University of Surrey and ArroGen Forensics has led to the creation of the first forensic service, ArroGen Veterinary Forensics, dedicated to combating crimes against animals.
-This innovative service will arm enforcement agencies such as the RSPCA and UK police forces with detailed evidence to help prosecute individuals for crimes against or involving animals.
+This innovative service will arm enforcement agencies such as the RSPCA and UK police forces with robust forensic evidence to prosecute individuals for crimes against or involving animals.
 Equally, this robust forensic science can be considered by the court in acquitting those who have been wrongly accused.

 Currently cases may not proceed to prosecution or prosecutions may be unsuccessful because there is a lack of forensic veterinary expertise.
 Evidence gleaned by the veterinary forensic experts from this service, backed up with research and training, will help provide the missing link to their investigations.